chrskly/esp32-web-interface/README.md

 Note 2: The buffer for the print interface is set at 2048 bytes.
 It's way over the top, I know.

 #### WiFi
-You can change the defualt softAP SSID and password by modifying the definitions like so:
+You can change the default softAP SSID and password by modifying the definitions like so:
 ```C++
 char *ssid_AP =      (char*)"--DEFUALT SSID--";
 char *password_AP =  (char*)"--DEFUALT PASSWORD--";